The Best Money Market Accounts for October 2023

 About Axos

 Based in San Diego, California, Axos Bank is an FDIC-insured bank.
-Established in 2000 as one of the first digital banks, it had about $18.4 billion in total assets as of mid-2023.
+Established in 2000 as one of the first digital banks, it had about $18.4 billion in total assets as of late 2023.

 Key Features

-- Axos Bank’s money market account offers check writing, which is a special feature that not all money market accounts offer.
+• Axos Bank’s money market account offers check writing, a unique feature not all accounts offer.

-- Account holders can access their accounts with a debit card, which is something that not all savings-based accounts offer.
+• Account holders can access their accounts with a debit card, which not all savings-based accounts offer.

-- Axos is at the cutting edge of account security.
-It uses technology such as voiceprints, fingerprints, and facial recognition to keep your account and your personal information safe and secure.
+• Axos is at the cutting edge of account security.
+It uses voiceprints, fingerprints, and facial recognition to keep your account and personal information safe and secure.

 Pros & Cons of the Axos Direct Savings Account